Why Cyprus? A Guide to the Pros & Cons for Expats (2026) | CyExpats.com

 ✨ See How the Tax Benefits Apply to You

 Curious about what your take-home pay or dividend income would look like in Cyprus?
-Try our easy-to-use calculators:
+Try our calculators:

-High Level of English Proficiency & Welcoming Culture
+High English Proficiency & Welcoming Culture

-Strategic Location & EU Membership
+Strategic EU Location & Fast-Track Residency

 Official Resource: Official Government Portal for Visas